 Thinking in Workstreams

 How do we think about our strategic pillars in our everyday work?
 We decided a few years ago to deviate from traditional program areas because they felt too static and structured to accommodate rapid changes that we saw in the market.
 Instead, we developed workstreams, which are organized by the questions that we’re asking and the communities with whom we’re engaging.
 To keep ourselves focused, we ensure that each workstream touches at least one (but often two, three, or four) of the strategic pillars.

 For us, workstreams are more fluid than traditional program areas because we identify them based on market opportunities rather than predetermined subjects.
 If we realize that a workstream is no longer “active,” meaning that related opportunities are no longer relevant or viable, we have the flexibility to deprioritize that work stream and reprioritize others immediately.
-A few examples of our current workstreams include the Future of Work & Future of Place, Small Business Access to Capital, and the Portfolio Examination Process.
 But this is by no means a comprehensive list, and we will inevitably add and deactivate workstreams as our work evolves.